California man sentenced for keeping 15-year-old captive

 SACRAMENTO, Calif.
-(AP) - One of two men charged with imprisoning a 15-year-old girl in a metal box at their Northern California marijuana farm has been sentenced to 31 years in federal prison.
+(AP) - One of two men charged with imprisoning a 15-year-old girl in a metal box at their Northern California marijuana farm was sentenced Wednesday to 31 years in federal prison.

-Authorities say both men sexually assaulted the girl, who had run away from home.
-She was also required to help prepare the illicit pot for sale before she was rescued in 2013.
+The girl, who had run away from home, was sexually abused by both men and required to help prepare the illicit pot for sale before she was rescued in 2013, authorities said.

-Ryan Patrick Balletto pleaded guilty to marijuana trafficking, firearms possession and using a minor to violate drug laws.
+Ryan Patrick Balletto, 36, pleaded guilty to marijuana trafficking, firearms possession and using a minor to violate drug laws.

-The charges carry a maximum penalty of life in prison, but a federal judge in San Francisco on Wednesday sentenced the 36-year-old to 31 years.
-Prosecutors had argued for a 32-year sentence.
+The charges carry a maximum penalty of life in prison, but Senior U.S. District Judge Charles Breyer of San Francisco sentenced him to 31 years.
+Prosecutors had argued for a 32-year sentence, while a plea agreement called for a minimum of 27 years.

+“The circumstances of this offense are among the most horrific of any case prosecuted in this District in recent memory,” prosecutors wrote in seeking the higher sentence.
+They included “the sadistic physical, sexual, and psychological abuse of a fifteen year-old girl over a prolonged period of time.”

+Balletto’s attorney, James Scott Thomson, did not immediately respond to telephone and emailed messages Wednesday.

-The second man, Patrick Pearmain, was sentenced in April to 12½ years in prison on similar charges.
+The second man, Patrick Pearmain, 31, was sentenced in April to 12½ years in prison on similar charges after authorities said he also imprisoned the girl in a metal tool chest four feet long, two feet high and two feet wide.

+Lake County sheriff’s deputies and federal Homeland Security investigators said they found 1,300 marijuana plants and numerous firearms, including assault-style rifles with night vision scopes, on a remote property owned by Balletto about 100 miles northwest of Sacramento.
+They also found body armor, large quantities of ammunition and a gas mask.

+Prosecutors said Balletto met the runaway girl during a trip to Los Angeles in 2013 and told her she could come live with him, his wife and children.
+Instead, they said he took her to the marijuana farm and put her to work trimming marijuana buds for about three weeks.

 Copyright © 2019 The Washington Times, LLC.